Mrpye/go-action-workflow/README.md

 ---

 ## Template Engine
-To facilitate the ability to inject values into the manifest go-workflow uses golang's template engine. template tokens that are wrapped with **{{ }}** are used to inject values.You can get more information on the go template [here](https://pkg.go.dev/text/template). go-workflow parses each parameter and if present replaces the token with the required value.
+To facilitate the ability to inject values into the manifest go-action-workflow uses golang's template engine. template tokens that are wrapped with **{{ }}** are used to inject values.You can get more information on the go template [here](https://pkg.go.dev/text/template). go-action-workflow parses each parameter and if present replaces the token with the required value.
 To access the data in the manifest a model is passed to the template engine.

 <details>